tospectre/java-concepts/readme.md

 Basic Java concepts.

-I'm following many paid and free courses in differents platform or over books.
+I'm following many courses in different platforms or over books.
-That's why I want to keep trace of the basics concepts in Java programming language by creating this repository.
+This repository help me to keep traces of the basic concepts in Java programming language.

-I created this repository for myself first, but if it can be useful for you, go head and clone it.
+I created it for myself first, but if it can be useful for you, go head and clone it.